May Nicholson, our friend and Inspirational Founder of the Preshal Trust, who passed away in hospital on Wednesday 27th March 2019.

 The Trust, working with other agencies, provides a wide range of social, recreational and educational activities which enable these issues to be dealt with effectively.
 We adopt an holistic approach whereby we seek to cater for the whole person, including meeting individual physical, mental and - as a Christian rooted organisation - spiritual needs.

-The Trust's premises are open Monday - Friday, 9:00am - 4:00pm, Tuesday evening till 8pm for youth work and on Sunday evening, from 6:00pm, when the Preshal Fellowship meets.
+The Trust's premises are open Monday - Friday, 9:00am - 4:00pm, Tuesday evening till 8pm for youth work and on Sunday afternoon, from 3:00pm, when we have a lunch before the Preshal Fellowship meets.

 Each day there is a varied programme of activities (always beginning with tea and toast!), and in any one week folk engage in pastimes such as art and craft work, including card making, digital photography, board and table games, cooking, bowls, fishing, literacy, numeracy and IT classes.